 - The weight-loss program should be directed toward a slow, steady weight loss unless your doctor feels your health condition would benefit from more rapid weight loss.
 Expect to lose only about a pound a week after the first week or two.
 With many calorie-restricted diets, there is an initial rapid weight loss during the first one to two weeks, but this loss is largely fluid.

 - Your program should include plans for weight maintenance after the weight-loss phase is over.
 It is of little benefit to lose a large amount of weight only to regain it.
 Weight maintenance is the most difficult part of controlling weight and is not consistently implemented in weight-loss programs.
-The program you select should include help in permanently changing your dietary habits and level of physical activity, and to alter a lifestyle that may have contributed to weight gain in the past.
+The program you select should include help in permanently changing your dietary habits and level of physical activity, and altering a lifestyle that may have contributed to weight gain in the past.
 Your program should provide behavior modification help, including education in healthy eating habits and long-term plans to deal with weight problems.
 One of the most important factors in maintaining weight loss appears to be increasing daily physical activity.
-Try to be more active throughout the day and incorporate some simple calorie-burners into your everyday routine.
+Try to be more active throughout the day and incorporate some simple calorie burners into your everyday routine.
 Even the most basic activities (such as taking an after-dinner walk, using the stairs at the mall or office instead of taking an escalator or elevator, park your car farther away so you have a longer walk) can get you prepared for more regular exercise like walking or jogging.
 You may choose to incorporate an individually tailored exercise program into your schedule.

 - A commercial weight-loss program should provide a detailed statement of fees and costs of additional items such as dietary supplements.

 What is the prognosis for obesity?